 After completing Level A and Level B, we recommend students continue the Intro to Robotics series:

-- Level C: Audiovisual and Advanced Programming (Spring 2019)
+Level C: Audiovisual and Advanced Programming (Summer 2019)

 Levels A & B FAQ